-The Gerberian Shepsky ranges in colour, but tends to maintain the double coat and pointy ears from both breeds, along with the colorful eyes of the Husky.
+The Gerberian Shepsky ranges in colour, but tends to maintain the double coat and pointy ears from both breeds, along with the bright eyes of the Husky.

-a) How Big Do German Shepherd Husky Mix Dogs Get?
+a) How Big Do German Shepherd Husky Mix Dogs Get – What Is Their Size?

 The German Shepherd is a large breed of dog, and the Siberian Husky is medium in size, so it only makes sense the Gerberian Shepsky is medium to large too.